 In Europe, where you’ll likely be renting a car or van, be sure to get insurance coverage.
 At times, your credit card will provide the coverage, but check with your card company first.

 Pack Essential Supplies

 The less often you need to stop in stores, the better you can socially distance while on the road.
-Stock your car with water, snacks, nonperishable food staples, a cooler with prepared cold meals (e.g., if you plan to eat sandwiches in your car), medications, and anything else you need.
+Stock your car with water, snacks, nonperishable food staples, a cooler with prepared cold meals (e.g., if you plan to eat sandwiches in your car), medications, a first aid kit, and anything else you need.